dhasenan/chessv/README.md

  - Move your King each of: forward one space; to the A file; to the center 4 squares; to the opposing home rank; and to capture a piece
  - Perform the French move

-This client implements the ChecksMate protocol for ArchipelagoMW by modifying the ChessV 2.2 client by Greg Strong.

 Unlike ordinary Chess, the victory condition in this client is King extinction, not checkmate.
 This means when a player has had their last King captured, they lose.
 (A player ordinarily has 1 King piece.)
+This was chosen in order to enable the player to simplify whether various objectives are accessible.

+This client implements the ChecksMate protocol for ArchipelagoMW by modifying the ChessV 2.2 client by Greg Strong.

 ## ChessV